Projective metric geometry of tropical nuclei: gap matrices, event loci, and order chambers: Polyhedral geometry, event loci, and lattice towers

-Now we explain how the lattice towers over different order chambers fit together and illustrate using our running example.
-Let $Q'$ be a face of the closure of $Q$.
-Then $\preceq_{Q'}$ is obtained from $\preceq_Q$ by allowing additional ties; each equivalence class for $\preceq_{Q'}$ is a union of consecutive classes for $\preceq_Q$.
-Consequently, the chain $\set{R^{Q'}_\ell}$ is obtained from $\set{R^Q_k}$ by deleting the intermediate relations corresponding to the merged classes, and the lattice tower for $Q'$ is obtained from that for $Q$ by composing the corresponding structure maps.
+\begin{proposition} Let $Q'$ be a face of the closure of an order chamber~$Q$.
+Then $\preceq_{Q'}$ is obtained from $\preceq_Q$ by merging consecutive equivalence classes, so each class for~$\preceq_{Q'}$ is a union of consecutive classes for~$\preceq_Q$.
+Consequently, the chain $\set{R^{Q'}_\ell}$ is a subsequence of $\set{R^Q_k}$, and the lattice tower for~$Q'$ is a coarsening of the tower for~$Q$: it retains the same concept lattices at the merged thresholds, with structure maps given by the direct transport for the corresponding (larger) inclusion. \end{proposition}

-This provides canonical specialization maps from towers over chambers to towers over their faces, assembling the chamberwise towers into a constructible family over the order-chamber complex.
+\begin{proof} Passing from $Q$ to a face imposes equalities among neighboring gap values while preserving their order relative to the remaining classes.
+Hence only consecutive preorder blocks merge, and the relation chain and lattice tower coarsen accordingly. \end{proof}